farlee2121/DependencyInjectionAspects/DependencyInjectionAspects/ReadMe_Spec.md

+﻿#

-﻿# Primary options
+## Primary options
 - Option 1: Generate an inherited type that runs aspect actions then passes to parent
     - could write a custom provider that creates instantiates these aspect types in place of bound type
     - downsides -> this probably needs reflection and reflection is slow
     - could we generate types at compile time?
 We have all the info we need at compile time
 		- This is basically what PostSharp is, and it's a big undertaking with IL rewritting and such
 	- how to generate proxy https://www.codeproject.com/Articles/5511/Dynamic-Proxy-Creation-Using-C-Emit
-- Option 1.1 Windsor
+- Option 1.1 Windsor or Unity
 	- the Windsor DI framework already implemented my DI dynamic proxy idea
 	- https://github.com/castleproject/Windsor/blob/master/docs/interceptors.md
 	- cons: you need to tread carefully around limitations like polymorphism and performance
+	- **Unity** also implements interception, but it isn't well documented https://github.com/unitycontainer/unity
 - Option 2: Transparent Dynamic Proxy
     - http://www.castleproject.org/projects/dynamicproxy/
     - cons: can only proxy virtual methods